2 year online program starts Tuesday, Aug 30th, 2022

 * Laws vary by state and country.
 Students are responsible for checking local laws and practicing Ayurveda in compliance with local, state & country laws.
 Ayurveda is an unlicensed profession in the United States or Canada.
 This program does not give you a license to practice medicine.
 Please text John at 828-785-8213 if you have questions in this area.

-Ayurveda is an advanced, holistic approach to health from ancient India that greatly simplifies your health and well-being.
+Ayurveda is an advanced, holistic approach to health based on the biocharacteristics theory of medicine.
+Its approach is highly individualized yet greatly simplifies health and well-being for the average client.

 What makes Ayurveda so powerful and unique is puts your signs and symptoms in perspective, into a framework that includes your whole body, mind, & spiritual life.
 What does this mean?
 Usually people make a list of problems they want to address and then try to fix them one by one.
 Ayurveda takes a step back, analyzes the list as a whole, and looks at how your symptoms are interrelated.